 That’s when I realized, much like Chloe and the Season 4 Southwest sandwich, making recipes was the perfect answer.
 The pandemic left us all with a lot of time on our hands, so I used the opportunity to spend my free time on this project.

-The approach I am trying to take with this cookbook, unlike most similar books I have seen, is to create recipes that instead of being literally food items mentioned in the show, I use episodes as inspirations for the recipes instead.
+The approach I am trying to take with this cookbook, unlike most similar books I have seen, is to create recipes that instead of literally food items mentioned in the show, I use episodes as inspirations for the recipes instead.
 For example, Trixie really enjoys chocolate cake, it’s a huge motivator for her.
-But, I don’t necessarily have a recipe for chocolate cake, instead I like the character’s personalities to influence the recipes.
-Another example, Remiel being a hunter influenced her dish.
+But, I don’t necessarily have a recipe for chocolate cake, instead, I like the character’s personalities to influence the recipes.
+Another example, is Remiel being a hunter influenced her dish.
 I also tried to incorporate what I knew about the actors themselves where I could.
-My Mazikeen’s recipes are vegan and one is South African inspired.
+My Mazikeen’s recipes are vegan and one is South African-inspired.